 - 1 lb large or colossal shrimp shelled and deveined

 - 2 shallots minced

-- 12 oz linguine cooked and set aside
+- 12 oz gluten free linguine cooked and set aside

 - Preheat a large skillet over medium-high heat.
-Melt 2 tbsp butter and add the seasoned shrimp in a single layer.
+Melt 2 tablespoon butter and add the seasoned shrimp in a single layer.

 - Cook for 2 to 3 minutes, flip, and cook for an additional 2 to 3 minutes.
 The shrimp should be pink and opaque.

 - Remove the shrimp from the skillet and set aside.

 - Melt 4 tablespoon butter in the skillet.
 Add the minced garlic and shallots and cook for 1 minute or until fragrant.